katnykiel/vscotero/README.md

-# zotero-markdown
+# vsco-tero

-an unholy blend of vscode and zotero for literature review
+> An unholy blend of vs-code and Zotero for literature review

+This extension generates literature notes (.md) from your Zotero library and autopopulates them with the following:

+- item metadata and tags
+- your Zotero annotations
+- GPT-generated insight

+*insert an image or quick video demo-ing the tool*

+## Requirements

+This extension requires installations of [VSCode](https://code.visualstudio.com/) and [Zotero](https://www.zotero.org/), with the following requirements:

+- Zotfile
+- auto-export .bib file

 ## idea